LeonardJouve/UnityWrapper/README.md

 - add ```unityStreamingAssets=``` in project gradle.properties
 - add ```ndk.dir=your_ndk_path``` in local.properties (NDK path can be found in Unity preferences)
 - add ```<string name="game_view_content_description">Game view</string>``` in app/res/values/strings.xml
-- export your unity project with ```IL2CPP``` as scripting backend, ARMv7 and ARM64 architecture, 'Export Project' and 'Symlink Sources' checked
+- export your unity project with ```IL2CPP``` as scripting backend, ARMv7 and ARM64 architecture, 'Export Project' checked
 - import unityLibrary as a module
 - add these 2 dependencies in build.gradle (Module :app)
     ```